herculesxe5/midimagic/misc/doc/using_midimagic.md

 The first free/inactive port is picked, if all ports are currently assigned/active the "oldest"/longest active one is chosen.

-This is usefull for playing polyphonicaly with multiple oscillators for example.
+This is usefull for playing polyphonically with multiple oscillators for example.

 ----
 ### On the Matter of Ports
 Each port consists of a variable voltage and a gate/trigger output.
-The variable/control voltage (analog) output has a range of +-5V and is used for continuous voltage such as pitch CV.
+The variable/control voltage (analog) output has a range of +/-5V and is used for continuous voltage such as pitch CV.
 The gate/trigger is a digital (low/high) output to indicate a change (trigger) of the continuous CV value output or gate representing a pressed key for example.
 Available voltages levels are either 0V or 10V.
 The 2 outputs are used diffently depending on the type of received message.

 The different MIDI message types are interpreted as follows: